qingqingqingli/qingqingqingli/README.md

 I'm Qing and currently learning about Software Engineer at [Codam](https://www.codam.nl/en/) (part of [42 network](https://www.codam.nl/en/the-42-network)).

 I post every project I made at Codam and some other personal projects here.

-If you have any questions or feedback about my projects, please don't hesitate to reach out.
+If you have any questions or feedback about my projects, don't hesitate to reach out.

 📫 How to reach me: qli@student.codam.nl